On the affine invariant of simple hypersemitoric systems: Introduction

 When classifying integrable systems one has to make a choice: either go for a very large set of integrable systems which leads to quite involved invariants or restrict to a smaller set of integrable systems which give us more specific invariants.

-In this paper we are interested in integrable systems on a $4$-dimensional symplectic manifold with $2$ conserved quantities one of which is an $S^1$-symmetry, and with singularities that are either non-degenerate or mildly degenerate.
+In this paper we are interested in integrable systems on a $4$-dimensional symplectic manifold with two conserved quantities one of which generates an $S^1$-symmetry, and with singularities that are either nondegenerate or mildly degenerate (in a manner that will be made more precise later).
 The ultimate goal is to come up with a classification of these systems.
-This paper aims at introducing one of the naturally appearing invariants.
+This paper aims at introducing one of the naturally appearing invariants, which is the image of the local actions of the system glued together appropriately.
 In what follows, we motivate the idea behind this invariant.

-From the global symplectic point of view, the first classification result was for toric systems, i.e., integrable systems where the flows of the Hamiltonians is periodic of minimal period $2\pi$, i.e., the induced toric action is effective.
+From the global symplectic point of view, the first classification result was for toric systems, i.e., integrable systems where the flows of the Hamiltonians are periodic of minimal period $2\pi$, i.e., the induced toric action is effective.
 Delzant \cite{delzant1988hamiltoniens}, in 1988, showed that if $(M,\omega,F)$ is a toric system then its image $F(M)$ is a rational convex polytope of special type, called a Delzant polytope, which completely classifies the toric system.
 Furthermore, given any Delzant polytope $\Delta$ one can construct an integrable system $(M',\omega',F')$ such that $F'(M')=\Delta$.
-We note that toric systems are the "simplest" kind of integrable system, where the only type of singularities that appear are non-degenerate of elliptic type.
+We note that toric systems are the ``simplest'' kind of integrable system, where the only type of singularities that appear are of elliptic type.

-In 1999, Karshon \cite{karshon1999periodic} classified Hamiltonian $S^1$-spaces symplectically, i.e., triples $(M,\omega,J)$ where $M$ is a $4$-dimensional compact symplectic manifold and $J$ generates an effective $S^1$-action.
+In 1999, Karshon \cite{karshon1999periodic} symplectically classified Hamiltonian $S^1$-spaces, i.e., triples $(M,\omega,J)$ where $M$ is a $4$-dimensional compact symplectic manifold and $J$ generates an effective $S^1$-action.
 The classification is in terms of a labeled graph that encodes information about the fixed points and isotropy groups of the $S^1$-action.
 Using this classification, Hohloch \& Palmer \cite{hohloch2021extending} were able to prove that for each Hamiltonian $S^1$-space $(M,\omega,J)$ there exists a Hamiltonian $H:M\rightarrow \mathbb{R}$ such that $(M,\omega,(J,H))$ is a hypersemitoric integrable system (see Definition \ref{d.hypersmitoric}).
 In particular, every Hamiltonian $S^1$-space extends to an integrable system.
 Hypersemitoric systems have not yet been classified, and to establish one invariant for these systems is the motivation for the present paper.